-Although perhaps a bit of an oversimplification, "Christus Victor" is a doctrine which which focuses, often exclusively, on the victory that Christ achieved over the devil on our behalf.
-"Penal Substitutionary Atonement" is a doctrine which focuses, often exclusively, on Jesus taking the penalty for our sins, being punished as a substitution in place of us being punished.
+Although perhaps a bit of an oversimplification, "Christus Victor" is a doctrine that focuses, often exclusively, on the victory that Christ achieved over the devil on our behalf.
+"Penal Substitutionary Atonement" is a doctrine that focuses, often exclusively, on Jesus taking the penalty for our sins, being punished as a substitution in place of us being punished.

 This is usually presented as opposing views, an either-or proposition, which is really not necessary, because the scriptures affirm both.
 Those who want to focus on victory over the devil and don't want to talk about the sin problem will exclusively claim the former, whereas those who want to focus on the sin problem and don't want to talk about the victory over the devil will exclusively claim the latter.

 The CV extremist emphasizes victory and dominion over the devil to the exclusion of the responsibility, guilt, and payment of sins, God's "passionate indignation" even now, and the "wrath of God to come," leaving people in bondage to sin, which they now don't give much thought to committing or allowing, since it doesn't much matter to them anymore.

 The PSA extremist emphasizes the responsibility, guilt, and payment of sins, God's "passionate indignation" even now, and the "wrath of God to come," to the exclusion of the victory and dominion over the devil, leaving people in bondage to the devil and his works, including bondage to fear over the threat of future guilt if they should slip up and commit or allow a sin.